 In this workshop we will write toward inclusion and non-convention using a novel technique of differential reading exposure and group critique to improve our writing and crafting processes.
 Students will be expected to submit a 5,000 word essay for application and must be willing to read and constructively critique their peers.
 This workshop requires a willingness to not just write toward intense introspection, but to do so with the vulnerabilities of an open mind and heart.
 The crafting circle will be a safe space for all and a crucible for creativity and growth.

 Writing the Wild/Land: Eco Poetry in a Time of Climate Change, A Poetry Intensive with Pamela Uschuk

 This writing intensive will concentrate on eco poetry inspired by the landscape and cultures in and around Livingston, Montana.
 Each class will include a writing prompt, a discussion of model poems by Linda Hogan, Mary Oliver, Camille Dungy, Joy Harjo, Sandra Alcosser, Patricia Spears Jones, Patti Ann Rogers, Audre Lorde, Anita Endrezze, Sherwin Bitsui, W.S.
-Merwin, Luis Urrea, Marilyn Nelson, Teresa Mei Chuc, Melissa Tuckey, Rita Dove, Michael Wasson and others.
+Merwin, Luis Urrea, Marilyn Nelson, Teresa Mei Chuc, Melissa Tuckey, Rita Dove, Michael Wasson, Drew Lanham, William Pitt Root and others.